Menopause Supplements

 What supplements should I taking during menopause?

 During menopause, estrogen levels in the body decrease, which could heighten your risk of developing osteoporosis, incontinence and heart disease.
 Eating a healthy diet is therefore very important, but so is getting enough vitamin A (for bones), vitamin B (for blood cell function), vitamin B-6 (for serotonin production), and vitamin D and vitamin E (to reduce inflammation).
-You should always speak to your GP before taking supplements.

-What are the best supplements for perimenopause?
+What are the best natural supplements for perimenopause?

-Good natural remedies for perimenopause include ginseng, vitamin D, wild yam, dong quai, soy and black cohosh.
+Good natural remedies for perimenopause include sage, ginseng, vitamin D, wild yam, dong quai, soy and black cohosh.